Tiger4Hire2/TinyPB/README.md

         }
     };
 ```
 As it is template-based, this may impact your build times, but it is also
 a) Single pass (no protoc required)
 b) header-only
-It requires C++20, but that is mostly because I wanted to try using ceoncepts.
+It requires C++20, but that is mostly because I wanted to try using concepts.
 It can easily be ported to C++17, or older (but it gets messy before C++17)

 # Testing and support

 This is "as-is" and definietely WIP.
 There is a google-test based test for many things, but still no support for
  a) repeated [packed = true]
  b) only supports proto3
- c) the schema output is only PoC, and needs a think
+ c) the schema output is only PoC, and needs a think/rethink

 Given the rate of bugs I have found, I would suspect even the things it supports are fragile. (e.g. I have not tested containers other than vectors, etc).
 That said, if you are a C++ programmer, then the problems are in C++, and therefore, you can fix them, so why not try?

-# Expiremntal bits
+# Experimntal bits
 I'm going to try and move the project to cmake, as I was using tup.
 Tup0build is not supported by the free-ci system, so I will write some bad cmake stuff to make it work.

+# NOTE:
+It looks like I need to backport it to C++17 to get the ci to work, as C++20==GNUC++2a, which is ancient